 GET READY FOR THE BIG MELTDOWN

-Test your sump pump by dumping five gallows of water around it to see weather it activates.
+Test your sump pump by dumping five gallons of water around it to see whether it activates.
 Install plastic window well covers or have a professional come and inspect your basement windows.
 As snow melts, the water needs to go someone.
-Make sure they it does not seep into your basement window by having quality sealed windows installed.
+Make sure that it does not seep into your basement window by having quality sealed windows installed.
 Additionally checking your gutter downspouts are clear, or shoveling them out, can aid water refreezing in or around them.

 With these steps, you can be sure to keep your family and your neighbors safe until after the blizzard has stopped and the snow begins to melt.
 If you see any problems or concerns contact a home improvement professional.